Niissh/Kora_Ai/README.md

-# Hack Interview
+# Kora_Ai

 ## Overview

-Hack Interview application is a tool designed to assist in job interviews using the power of Generative AI.
+Kora_Ai application is a tool designed to assist in job interviews using the power of Generative AI.
 Combining voice recognition and text generation technologies, this application transcribes interview questions and generates responses in real-time, empowering users to handle interviews with confidence and ease.

-## ⚠️ Disclaimer ⚠️

-> This application is a proof of concept and should be used **ethically** and **responsibly**.
-It is not intended to deceive or mislead during interviews.
-The primary purpose is to demonstrate the capabilities of AI in assisting with real-time question understanding and response generation.
-Users should use this tool **only** for practice and learning!

 ## Features